bishwaG/Nextpie/docs/quick-start.md

 # Quick Start

 This quick start guide will help you deploy, run, and test **Nextpie** with minimal effort.

+## 🎥 Instructional video

+You may refer to the instructional video available on [YouTube](https://youtu.be/HJSIUa0EsD0).

 ## Prerequisites